 Built in 2010, the Bernatek Footbridge is a relatively new addition to Kraków’s urban landscape.
 It complements the historic atmosphere of the adjacent districts, Kazimierz and Podgórze.

-Making the foot bridge unique are the suspended sculptures that adorn the structure, most notably the “Love is in the Air” sculpture by Jerzy Kędziora.
+Suspended sculptures that adorn the structure, most notably the “Love is in the Air” sculpture by Jerzy Kędziora.
 The sculpture, depicting two figures leaning towards each other, has become a symbol of love and unity.

 From the bridge you can enjoy panoramic views of the Vistula River and the surrounding cityscape.
 It’s an excellent spot for taking photos and appreciating Kraków’s beauty.